data logging software choices

 While every data logger on the market has its own sensors, cables and software, Insight software brings a sense of order by offering one piece of software to worth with the majority of the UK made data loggers.
 As a third-party product that works with many different kits it will help you to shop around to buy what’s best.
 Insight lets you mix old and new logging equipment, and even the crustiest of computers.
 There have been many occasions when Insight has allowed us to rapidly move forward.
 More than this nice ideal, Insight aims to display data in ways to help understanding and then offers ways to analyse the data to extract yet more understanding from it.

 After versatility, Insight’s strength is in the variety of analysis tools it offers.
 After working with it for several years, it’s to its credit that there is little here one doesn’t need and little that is missing.
 You should not, for example, ever need to export data to a spreadsheet – a fiddly procedure anyway – because the analysis tools that science teaching needs are all built in.
-In short, Insight is a solid, well-focussed piece of educational software.
+In short, Insight is a solid, well-focused piece of educational software.

 How people respond to Insight depends on what they have seen and used before.
 For the majority it is clear and straightforward.
 For some, particularly those who just want to display the results on the screen, Insight doesn’t have the plug and play ease of use that software designed for their particular kit seems to have.